gaurangdave/mnist_digits_recognition/README.md

 2. Explore deep learning models like CNNs for potentially better accuracy.

 ## 🏫 Lessons Learnt
-* Improved understanding of **classification algorithms**, metrics, and error analysis.
+1.	**Machine Learning Concepts:**
+    * Gained a deeper understanding of classification algorithms (e.g., Logistic Regression, SVC, Random Forest, KNN), their **hyperparameters**, and their impact on model performance.
+    * Explored **classification metrics** like F1 Score, ROC-AUC, and confusion matrices, and learned how to interpret them for effective model evaluation.
+2. Data Exploration & Engineering:
-* Learned data exploration techniques for image data.
+    * Learned techniques to analyze image datasets, including pixel intensity distributions and feature variability
-* Debugged and resolved a production issue with the normalization pipeline, gaining valuable insight into E2E system testing.
-* Familiarity with the **kernel trick** and its role in handling linear vs non-linear data.
+    * Debugged issues related to preprocessing pipelines in production and gained insight into handling **fit vs transform pitfalls**.
+3. End-to-End Workflow:
+    * Integrated the model into a **production-ready API** using FastAPI and created a front-end interface for real-time interaction with the model.
+    * Realized the importance of **E2E testing**, as it uncovered potential bugs that wouldn’t have been apparent during model evaluation on test data.

 ## 🌟 Project Highlights
 1. End-to-End Application:
 * Includes a model training pipeline, API, and a front-end interface.